Niabi Zoo unexpectedly welcomes baby alpaca

 One of the zoo employees present during the birth named picked the South American name, which is Spanish for cinnamon.

-While the zoo was hoping new parents Paela and Mani would eventually have a baby, they had no idea he was already on his way.
+While the zoo was hoping new parents Paila and Mani would eventually have a baby, they had no idea he was already on his way.

-The zoo employees didn’t notice any signs Paela was pregnant until the day she gave birth.
+The zoo employees didn’t notice any signs Paila was pregnant until the day she gave birth.

 “Alpacas are really good at hiding it for a very long time, said Kristina Stumper, Niabi Zoo Primary Hoofstock Keeper.
 “So until the very last month it is very difficult to tell that your alpaca is pregnant.
 But now we have this beautiful little baby boy.”

-But they noticed something might be up when Paela wouldn’t eat on Sunday morning.
+But they noticed something might be up when Paila wouldn’t eat on Sunday morning.

 “She wasn’t very interested, didn’t want to get up, was standing up and laying down a lot,” said Kristina Stumper.
 “She was in the early stages of labor that way which can last for several hours.”

-Later on Sunday afternoon, one of the zookeepers saw Paela beginning to give birth.
+Later on Sunday afternoon, one of the zookeepers saw Paila beginning to give birth.

 Some zoo visitors saw the beginning stages of the birth as they rode past the exhibit on the train.